sfirke/janitor/cran-comments.md

 # Submission
-2018-03-21
+2018-07-17

 ## Submission summary
-An overhaul of core package functions, including breaking changes.
-Brings the package to a stable long-term state, as reflected by the 1.0.0 version number.
+Per CRAN request (Kurt Hornik on July 3rd 2018), I am submitting a patched version that addresses two dependency-based warnings currently being thrown under R-devel.
+There are a few minor changes to the package functionality as well.

 ### Test environments

 #### Windows
-* local Windows 10 install, R 3.4.3
-* local Windows 10 install, R 3.4.4
-* win-builder with R-devel 2018-03-20 r74431
+* win-builder with R Under development (unstable) (2018-07-15 r74966)

 #### Linux
-* ubuntu 16.04.3, R-release 3.4.3 (local)
-* ubuntu 16.04.3, R-release 3.4.4 (local)
+* ubuntu 16.04.3, R-oldrel 3.4.4 (local)
-* ubuntu 14.04.5, R-oldrel 3.3.3 (Travis CI)
+* ubuntu 14.04.5, R-oldrel 3.4.4 (Travis CI)
-* ubuntu 14.04.5 R-release 3.4.4 (Travis CI)
+* ubuntu 14.04.5 R-release 3.5.0 (Travis CI)
-* ubuntu 14.04.5 R-devel R 3.5.0 74418 (Travis CI)
+* ubuntu 14.04.5 R-devel R Under development (unstable) (2018-06-20 r74923) (Travis CI)

 #### Mac
-* OS X Sierra 10.12.6, R-oldrel 3.3.3 (Travis CI)
+* OS X Sierra 10.12.6, R-oldrel 3.4.4 (Travis CI)
-* OS X Sierra 10.12.6, R-release 3.4.4 (Travis CI)
+* OS X Sierra 10.12.6, R-release 3.5.0 (Travis CI)

 ### R CMD check results
 0 errors | 0 warnings | 0 notes

 ### Downstream dependencies
-The janitor v1.0 update involves breaking changes that affect some downstream packages.
-I advised all downstream package maintainers of these changes on February 21, including providing example code that would keep their packages compatible with all versions of janitor.
-All downstream packages have since been updated to address the janitor 1.0.0 changes.

-I checked 4 reverse dependencies from CRAN.

-#### New problems
-These CRAN packages depending on janitor each have 1 warning:

-* ballr, bomrang: failures due to change in janitor::clean_names.
-I emailed the maintainers notice of failing R CMD check on Mar 17.
-Maintainers of both packages have since confirmed to me that they've updated their packages accordingly.
-Both packages have been submitted to CRAN or will be shortly following janitor 1.0.0's acceptance.
-* fivethirtyeight: my check yielded a warning `checking for unstated dependencies in example ...
-WARNING warning in parse(file = files, n = -1L) : invalid input found on input connection 'fivethirtyeight-Ex.R'.`   I discussed this warning with the maintainer; he tested janitor 1.0.0 with his package and confirmed that any WARNING or NOTE is not the result of changes to janitor.
+The only breaking change in this release that could affect another package is quite obscure and does not affect the downstream dependencies.

+I checked 5 reverse dependencies from CRAN: ballr, bomrang, driftR, fivethirtyeight, moderndive.
+I get some unrelated warnings and notes but nothing having to do with the janitor package or this update.